Brant Gracia | Cutting RNA Molecules

 Explaining my Research

-Ribonucleic acid (RNA) molecules canonically function in the process of genetic transduction.
-More specifically, production of proteins, the cells primary molecules, is carried out by different RNA molecules including messenger RNA, transfer RNA, and the ribosome.
+The production of proteins, the cells primary metabolic molecule, is carried out by different RNA molecules including messenger RNA, transfer RNA, and ribosomal RNAs.
 As such, the role of RNA in the cell cannot be underestimated.
-In contrast, over the last 20 years RNA has been found to be a much more diverse molecule than was previously thought.
-Indeed, RNA molecules function in numerous processes including but not limited to protein synthesis, genetic silencing, and genome splicing.
-In order to function, these RNAs must fold to an active 3-dimensional structure, but RNAs have a propensity to misfold into non active long lived structures.
-In traversing folding pathways, RNA molecules become trapped in local energy minimum misfolded RNA structures which are long lived and inactive.
+Over the last 40 years, it has been found that structured RNAs are more functionally diverse than was previously thought including but not limited to functions in cellular biology and applications in bioengineering.
+In order to function, these RNAs must fold to an active 3-dimensional structure, but RNAs have a propensity to fold incorrectly into non active long lived structures which can significantly delay the timing of active RNA function.

 How did you become involved with “Present your PhD Thesis to a 12 year-old” project?